ericwbailey/ericwbailey.website/source/published/a-proposal-for-new-netflix-content-rating-icons.md

 I’m sure some academics have written about this extensively.
 That said, here’s some tongue-in-cheek suggestions for how we could help these systems capture some of that complexity via explicit, direct human input.

 For this, I’m targeting Netflix.
-To be specific, it’s “Love this!” icon that is almost, but not quite instituting a [five point rating scale](https://en.wikipedia.org/wiki/Likert_scale) is what set me over the edge:
+To be specific, it’s “Love this!” icon that is [almost, but not quite re-instituting](https://about.netflix.com/en/news/goodbye-stars-hello-thumbs) a [five point rating scale](https://en.wikipedia.org/wiki/Likert_scale) is what set me over the edge:

 <img
   alt="A TV show preview card in Netflix, where the rating menu is toggled open.
 It has A thumb's down icon, a thumb's up icon, and a double thumb's up icon.
 The double thumb's up icon has a mouse cursor hovering over it, revealing a tooltip that reads, 'Love this!'
 The TV show is Arrested Development, and the hero image is Michael Cera as George-Michael Bluth with his trademark happy-yet-confused expression.
 Cropped screenshot."